atullchaurasia/Data-Analysis-on-Bank-Marketing-Dataset/README.md

-Here's a sample README file that you can use for your GitHub repository.
-You can modify it according to your project specifics:

----

 # Bank Marketing Data Analysis

 This project focuses on analyzing the "Bank Marketing" dataset to understand customer behavior and build a predictive model to determine whether a client will subscribe to a term deposit or not.
 The dataset is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/bank+marketing).